Updated April, 2019

 Vinyl Bags with Inserts

 Stock vinyl bags can work well for soft products - clothing, pillows, sheets, blankets as well as some cosmetic kits or unique sets of products.
-Being stock they can be purchased in low quantities, come in a variety of sizes, some even have handles or zippers.
+If there is a stock size and style that suits, they can be purchased in low quantities (by the case).
+There are a variety of sizes and some even have handles or zippers.
 You'll need to determine what size & style fits best.

 A custom color printed insert can be created to produce messaging and billboard space on the product.
 They can be inserted to fill the front of the package and wrap to the back.
 We've got a sample project to view here.